 Configure and publish routing services using your network dataset to a federated ArcGIS Server site

 If you have a network dataset that models your street data, and want to use it as sources for your routing services, you can configure your ArcGIS Enterprise routing services by publishing routing services using your network dataset to a federated ArcGIS Server site.
-This process creates all the routing services based on your network dataset and registers them as utility services in your ArcGIS Enterprise portal for various applications to discover and use them.
+This process creates all the routing services based on your network dataset and registers them as utility services in ArcGIS Enterprise for various applications to discover and use them.

 Ensure that the network dataset that is used to publish routing services is accessible to the server site where you want routing services to be hosted.
-You can do this by storing the file geodatabase or the mobile geodatabase containing the network dataset in a folder that is registered as a folder data store item within the content of your ArcGIS Enterprise portal, or by adding a database data store item for the enterprise geodatabase that stores the network dataset.
+You can do this by storing the file geodatabase or the mobile geodatabase containing the network dataset in a folder that is registered as a folder data store item within the content of your ArcGIS Enterprise organization, or by adding a database data store item for the enterprise geodatabase that stores the network dataset.
 The data store item should allow access to the federated ArcGIS Server site that is being used to host routing services.

-If you have specified ArcGIS Enterprise portal's maximum token duration to be less than 120 minutes, you may run into issues since this process could take a while.
-It is recommended that you set ArcGIS Enterprise portal's maximum token duration to be more than 120 minutes before running this process and reset it to your desired value after the process.
+If you have specified ArcGIS Enterprise maximum token duration to be less than 120 minutes, you may run into issues since this process could take a while.
+It is recommended that you set the ArcGIS Enterprise maximum token duration to be more than 120 minutes before running this process and reset it to your desired value after the process.

 - On the Configure routing services dialog box, select A network dataset that I'd like to publish, and click Next